JuliaLang/julia/doc/src/manual/strings.md

  1
 ```

 This situation can happen only for invalid UTF-8 strings.
-For valid UTF-8 strings
+For valid UTF-8 strings,
 concatenation preserves all characters in strings and additivity of string lengths.

 Julia also provides [`*`](@ref) for string concatenation: